VincentWei/minigui-docs/supplementary-docs/Using-CommLCD-NEWGAL-Engine-and-Comm-IAL-Engine.md

 }
 ```

-In `comm-engines` sample, the engine opens three Linux input devices:
+In the sample`comm-engines`, the engine opens three Linux input devices:

 - `/dev/input/event0`: A power key.
 - `/dev/input/event1`: Some buttons on the devices.